Concerned about the presence of sediments or metal shavings in the domestic water supply? Or is the supply system prone to chemical contamination?

 4. Ion Exchange

-These filtration systems use a resin for ion exchange available in small beads.
+These filtration systems use a resin for ion exchange available in tiny beads.
 But, the water filters come as sealed units enclosing the resin, so you’ll need to replace them with new ones when the ion exchange mechanism ceases to work.

 5. Sequestration